paulio11/P4-Squigl-Twitter-Clone/DEPLOYMENT.md

 os.environ["EMAIL_USER"] = "A GMAIL EMAIL ADDRESS"
 os.environ["EMAIL_PASSWORD"] = "THE EMAIL PASSWORD"
 ```
-8. Before you comit any changes back to GitHub remember to create a **.gitignore** file by typing `touch .gitignore` into the terminal.
+8. Before you commit any changes back to GitHub remember to create a **.gitignore** file by typing `touch .gitignore` into the terminal.
 9. Add `env.py` to **.gitignore**.
 10. To set up your database type `python manage.py makemigrations` in the terminal, then `python manage.py migrate`.
 11. Type `python manage.py createsuperuser` into the terminal window and follow the instructions to create your first admin user.